hartkemd/RotationTracker/README.md

 # RotationTrackerApp
-This application tracks employee rotations, where employees take turns on weekly, monthly, or bi-monthly duties.
+This application tracks employee rotations, where employees take turns on weekly, biweekly, monthly, or bimonthly duties.

 ## Examples
 ### On-call Rotation: